The Impact of Question Framing on the Performance of Automatic Occupation Coding: Results

-The results support Hypothesis 3a - responses to the questions with examples were significantly longer; and not support Hypothesis 3b.
-Overall, responses were highly diverse, with answers that included examples showing a higher frequency of nouns and verbs (e.g., I lead/manage), which may help in identifying managerial positions.
-However, the TTR analysis revealed that providing an example tends to guide respondents towards using specific words and phrases when describing their detailed tasks.
-As a result, despite the increased word count, the overall vocabulary diversity remained similar to that of responses without the example.
+The results support Hypothesis 3a - responses to the questions with examples were significantly longer.
+Hypothesis 3b was not supported: despite the increased length and a higher frequency of nouns and verbs that help (for example) identify managerial roles, overall vocabulary diversity remained comparable across conditions.